Road Safety Manual

 Other countries may find that they need more categories to cover their full range of road types (e.g. rural access roads, urban collector roads).
 The important point is that roads can be designed to create different expectations about how road users should act on them.

-A recent application of self-explaining roads principles in a suburb of Auckland, New Zealand demonstrates how appropriate design – in this case retrofitting an area with planting and other low cost measures – can pre-programme the right driving actions.
+A recent application of self-explaining roads principles in a suburb of Auckland, New Zealand demonstrates how appropriate design – in this case retrofitting an area with planting and other low-cost measures – can pre-programme the right driving actions.
 After implementation, average speeds were lower on local streets but unchanged on collector roads.
 In both cases, the variability of speeds was reduced after implementation (Charlton et al., 2010).
 On local roads, vehicle numbers were reduced, vehicle lane keeping was less consistent, and signalling was less frequent.
 Also, pedestrian numbers increased, and pedestrians were less constrained in their movement patterns; however, these changes were not evident on the collector roads (Mackie et al., 2013).
 The authors interpreted these changes as indicating that a more relaxed, informal environment had been created on the local streets, consistent with the objectives of the project.
 These changed driving actions were accompanied by a 30% drop in crashes and an 86% reduction in crash costs.

 Under a safe system, road authorities must look to establish a clear road hierarchy that effectively manages the potential conflicts between different road users.
 Ideally, each road should be defined as having either a function that facilitates high traffic flow or one that manages exchange between different road users, but not both.
 This then enables a (long term) planning and design framework that supports good neighbourhood planning, safe road layouts, and safe speeds to ensure road users are sufficiently physically protected.

 Creating a clear functional hierarchy in the road network is an important planning tool and helps to define movement versus place priorities as well as appropriate Safe System infrastructure responses.
-Roads with a movement or flow function can accommodate higher volume, higher speed traffic but require separated facilities along the corridors if pedestrians and cyclists are preesent and intersections should be treated with roundabouts or traffic signals with raised safety platforms to manage speeds at crossing points.
-In areas or on roads where different road users mix, traffic calming measures wuch as lane narrowing, chicanes, speed humps, raised crossings, and landscaping are needed to create a lower speed environment.
+Roads with a movement or flow function can accommodate higher volume, higher speed traffic but require separated facilities along the corridors if pedestrians and cyclists are present and intersections should be treated with roundabouts or traffic signals with raised safety platforms to manage speeds at crossing points.
+In areas or on roads where different road users mix, traffic calming measures such as lane narrowing, chicanes, speed humps, raised crossings, and landscaping are needed to create a lower speed environment.
 This includes establishment of large traffic-calmed areas where through traffic is kept out, or where vehicles use is discouraged except when people need to be inside this region.

-The Movement and Place Framework is increasingly used to guide transport planning in delivering a more integrated transport system to impvoe customer outcomes and support a range of user groups.
-Work is alread underway in some jurisdictions to integrate Safe System principles and treatments within the Movement and Place Framework to safely cater for all road users and enable more proactive and lasting road safety benefits.
-This is particularly important for the liveabilitiy of places and vibrant streets, where greatere numbers of pedestrians and cyclists gather.
+The Movement and Place Framework is increasingly used to guide transport planning in delivering a more integrated transport system to improve customer outcomes and support a range of user groups.
+Work is already underway in some jurisdictions to integrate Safe System principles and treatments within the Movement and Place Framework to safely cater for all road users and enable more proactive and lasting road safety benefits.
+This is particularly important for the liveabilitiy of places and vibrant streets, where greater numbers of pedestrians and cyclists gather.
 They are inherently more vulnerable in crashes and, in some environments, highly exposed to the risk of crashes.

 The implications of self-explaining roads are especially profound for LMICs.
 The evidence is that drivers pick up powerful messages about the appropriate way to drive from the cues in the environment.
 Developments affecting parts of the road system that have customarily been used for social or commercial purposes should therefore be handled with particular care.
 If it is possible to retain the social or commercial function, then care should be taken to separate through traffic movements from the mixed activity area and ensure that a high-speed environment is not imposed on it.
-If it is not possible to retain the social and commercial functions, then a suitable alternative site for these activities should be found, and the new road facility which replaces the former mixed activity area should be clearly identifiable as primarily a traffic facility.ice, to improve driver behaviour.
+If it is not possible to retain the social and commercial functions, then a suitable alternative site for these activities should be found, and the new road facility which replaces the former mixed activity area and should be clearly identifiable as primarily a traffic facility, to improve driver behaviour.
 Read more (PDF, 241 kb).

 Uncontrolled access and unplanned communities can also create uncertainty and potential hazards for all road users the report: Land use and Safety: an introduction to understanding how land use decisions impact safety of the transportation system discusses how land use (e.g., density, use, mix) and typical transportation factors (functional classification, context classification, transit availability, speed and access control/management can affect safety outcomes.
 The report provides examples of where and how land use and transportation decisions are made and explores several tools and techniques to improve safety in transportation and land use interactions.